Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Conclusions, Limitations, and Future Work

-This work studies the three-way trade-off in MOL -- among optimization, generalization, and conflict avoidance.
-Our results show that, in the general nonconvex setting, the traditional trade-off between optimization and generalization depending on the number of iterations also exists in MOL.
-Moreover, dynamic weighting algorithms like MoDo introduce a new dimension of trade-off in terms of conflict avoidance compared to static weighting.
-We demonstrate that this three-way trade-off can be controlled by the step size for updating the dynamic weighting parameter and the number of iterations.
-Proper choice of these parameters can lead to decent performance on all three metrics.
+This work studied the three-way trade-off in MOL -- among optimization, generalization, and conflict avoidance.
+Our results showed that, in the general nonconvex setting, the well-known trade-off between optimization and generalization controlled by the number of iterations also exists in MOL.
+Moreover, dynamic weighting algorithms like MoDo introduced a new dimension of trade-off in terms of conflict avoidance compared to static weighting.
+We demonstrated that this three-way trade-off can be controlled by the step size $\gamma$ for updating the dynamic weighting parameter $\lambda$ and the number of iterations $T$.
+Proper choice of these parameters led to decent performances on all three metrics.
+We also demonstrated the power of this new analytical framework by applying it to analyze SMG and MoCo.